 The aircraft routed via RAF El Adem (Libya) for refuelling and a change of crew.
 This trip was cut short following the unexpected death of King George VI.
 Princess Elizabeth returned a week later from Kenya via El Adem on the same BOAC aircraft as Queen Elizabeth II.

 BA has the original telegram received on the flight home from the Queen Mother to her daughter, which read:

 To: Her Majesty The Queen

 All my thoughts and prayers are with you.

 The message was received over the radio, written directly into the Captain’s log book and then copied out by hand onto a BOAC signal form, before being presented to Her Majesty.

 BEA, BOAC and BA have flown The Queen on many state visits and tours.

 These include the 1953 and 1954 Commonwealth tours (on a BOAC Stratocruiser), Canada and the US in 1957 (on a BOAC DC-7C aircraft), Bermuda and Jamaica 1963 (on a BOAC Stratocruiser), New Zealand in 1974, Japan in 1975, the Commonwealth Silver Jubilee tour 1977 (on Concorde), the Middle East in 1979 (on Concorde), a state visit to China in 1986 (Lockheed L-1011 Tristar) and Australia in 2011 (non-stop from London to Perth on a Boeing 777).

 Those crews who have flown with The Queen are of course bound by strict confidentiality agreements, but it is known that aircraft are specially configured for The Queen’s use.

-The Queen also officially opened London Heathrow Terminals 1 and 5 and Gatwick’s North Terminal.
+The Queen also officially opened London Heathrow Terminal 1 in 1969 and Terminal 5 in 2008 and Gatwick’s North Terminal.